key-amb/perl5-IO-Prompt-Timeout/README.md

 The default timeout seconds is 60.
 When prompt timed out, the default answer can be taken when it's set by option.

-Unlike Prompt::Timeout, this module uses simple $SIG{ALRM}.
+Unlike Prompt::Timeout, this module uses [IO::Select](https://metacpan.org/pod/IO::Select) for timeout procedure.
 The function of clearing timer by a single key click is not supported which is implemented in Prompt::Timeout.